-The term Organization can also refer to the act of organizing a business or an activity related to a business.
+The term Organization refers to the act of organizing a business or an activity related to a business.

 Definition of Organizing

-Organizing is the ordering of related tasks so that more may be achieved by fewer people.
+Organizing is the ordering of related tasks in such a manner that the same or better results may effectively be achieved by fewer people.
 Organizing is a management function which deals with arranging activities and resources by allotting duties, responsibilities and authority to people, and the determination of relationships between them to promote collaboration and to achieve the objectives of the undertaking as effectively as possible.
 To do this, there must be a collaboration between the people concerned.

 The overriding value of an organization is its ability to make more effective use of human resources.